bryankai/flip-flashcard-app-frontend/README.md

 # Flip
 http://flip-flashcard-app.surge.sh/

-An interactive flashcard web application to help users memorize specific bible passages and their verse reference.
-You can create your own collections of cards for better organization.
-Users can mark cards as memorized and keep track of which cards are memorized.
-The user's total score is stored in the database and displayed next to their name in the header.
+An interactive flashcard web application to help users memorize information.
+Users can create decks to organize groups of cards by topic or any grouping you want.
+You can take a quiz on different decks and get the results for the latest quiz session.
+The user's total score is stored in the database and displayed next to their name in the header on the dashboard page.

 ![dashboard](./img/flip-dashboard.png)
 Dashboard